ev3dev-python-tools/ev3devcmd/README.md

 See: https://github.com/ev3dev-python-tools/thonny-ev3dev/wiki

-The ev3dev command-line tool lets you use the functionality of the ev3devcmd library on the command-line.
+The ev3dev command-line tool lets you use the functionality of the ev3devcmd library on the command-line without using any IDE.

 The ev3devcmd package plugin assumes by default that you use USB tethering mode on the ev3 with the default ev3dev credentials to connect with usb cable to the ev3: